You Earned a Ticket!

 Because the lottery is well-marketed, it's easy to overestimate its role in funding education.

 After prizes and expenses, the lottery pays for about 1% of the California education budget, very roughly equivalent to about $200 per student.
-Learn more about the lottery in the Ed100 blog.
+Learn more about the lottery in the Ed100 blog or from the filings of the state lottery commission.

 How much do California schools get from other local funds?